 The project has been highly successful in reducing the incidence of the key beach weeds, sea spurge and beach daisy, which are now vastly less common than at the project's commencement.
 Control of these species once absorbed the greater part of volunteer groups' time and energy.
 The groups are now able to concentrate on other projects, particularly revegetation works.

-For details on the key weeds and how you can get involved please see this link to the Atlas of life
+For details on the key weeds and how you can get involved please see this link to the Atlas of lifeĀ

-Check out our Coastal weeds video - link here
+Check out our Coastal weeds video - link hereĀ

-NOTE: Environmental Trust funding for this project finished in 2018.
-Base level funding has been secured since 2018 thanks to Bega Valley Shire Council, SE Local Land Services, National Parks, Eurobodalla Shire Council and our most recent partners Marine Estate.
+NOTE: Vital funding has been secured for this project thanks to Bega Valley Shire Council, SE Local Land Services, National Parks, Eurobodalla Shire Council and Marine Estate.

 Luke Hamilton with a ute full of sharp rush removed from Bithry Inlet